awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 8. **Greengrass ML Feedback Connector** - Greengrass ML Feedback Connector sends field data back to AWS according to the sampling strategy configured
 9. Greengrass ML Feedback Connector sends unlabeled data to AWS
 10. Unlabled data can be labeled using Amazon Ground Truth, and the labeled data can be used to retrain the model
-11. Greengrass ML Feedback Connector sends prediction performance which can be used for performance analysis in realtime using AWS services.
+11. Greengrass ML Feedback Connector sends prediction performance which can be used for realtime performance analysis.

 ## How to Deploy the Accelerator